streetturtle/streetturtle.github.io/_posts/2015-09-21-perform-update-with-spring-data-rest-and-angular.markdown

 });
 {% endhighlight javascript %}

 But when this method was called I got `405 Method Not Allowed` error.
 The problem is Spring expects to have an id in the URL.
-To add it modify creation of a $resouce object:
+To add it modify creation of a $resource object:

 {% highlight javascript %}
 angular.module('myApp.services',[]).factory('Something',function($resource){